-Consumption remained stable meaning that consumers understand the role of chocolate, biscuits & confectioneries in their lives and choose to enjoy them in moderation.
-This also means that the industry is on the good path.
-It provides consumers with the information, options and support they need to make the choices that are suitable for them.
+It is to note that the consumption per capita remained null meaning that consumers understand the place of chocolate, biscuits & confectioneries in their lives and choose to enjoy them in moderation.
+This also means that the efforts made by the industry to provide consumers with the information, options and support they need to make informed choices are bearing fruits.
 Companies innovate to offer a wide variety of product formulations and portions to allow consumers to treat themselves mindfully.
-In 2014 the three sectors together came in at the first place of the most innovative food sectors in Europe with 8,7 % of total European food innovation(source: XTC World Innovation Panorama 2015).
+In 2014 the three sectors together came in at the first place of the most innovative food sectors in Europe (8.7% of total European food innovation).

-The 2016 Statistical Bulletin is available (data from 2014).
-If you wish to order it, please visit this page: http://caobisco.eu/caobisco-chocolate-biscuits-confectionery-europe-page-42-Statistical-Bulletin.html
+The 2017 Statistical Bulletin is available (data from 2015).
+If you wish to order it, please visit this page